enriclluelles/route_translator/README.md

 ### Host-based Locale

-If you have an application serving requests from more than one domain, you might want to set `I18n.default_locale` dynamically based on which domain the request is coming from.
+If you have an application serving requests from more than one domain, you might want to set `I18n.locale` dynamically based on which domain the request is coming from.

 The `host_locales` option is a hash mapping hosts to locales, with full wildcard support to allow matching multiple domains/subdomains/tlds.
 Host matching is case insensitive.

-When a request hits your app from a domain matching one of the wild-card matchers defined in `host_locales`, the default_locale will be set to the specified locale.
+When a request hits your app from a domain matching one of the wild-card matchers defined in `host_locales`, the locale will be set to the specified locale.
 Unless you specified the `force_locale` configuration option to `true`, that locale will be hidden from routes (acting like a dynamic `hide_locale` option).

 Here are a few examples of possible mappings: